zhongguojie1998/cc-account-helper/README.md

-# Multi-Account Switcher for Claude Code
+# Multi-Account Helper for Claude Code

 A simple tool to manage and switch between multiple Claude Code accounts on macOS, Linux, and WSL.
 Includes an auto-renewal daemon to start 5-hour usage windows on a schedule.